damianhakert/damianhakert.github.io/source/handbook/support/index.html.md

 To prevent an actual breach from occurring, the Support team can call on the help of several 'Support Turbo' developers who are called out on the [Team Page](https://about.gitlab.com/team/).
-The support team calls for help when necessary via Slack, but in case of doubt or conflicting priorities, the Development Lead needs to give the green light for the support turbo developers to momentarily switch away from their other tasks.
+The support team calls for help when necessary via Slack, but in case of doubt or conflicting priorities, the Backend Lead needs to give the green light for the support turbo developers to momentarily switch away from their other tasks.

 ## Dashboard <a name="dashboard"></a>